General tips

 • Avoid too many rules and tools.

 • Understanding some basics of machine learning will assist you reasoining with why models behave the way they do.
+E.g. percieve, reason, learn, act are the core components of the LLM lifecycle.
+Expert systems are a good analogy for rules.

 Rules, skills and documentation